RMS Virginian: Titanic sinking

 By 1912 Virginian was equipped for wireless telegraphy, operating on the 300 and 600 metre wavelengths.
 Her call sign was MGN.

 When RMS Titanic sank on 15 April 1912, Virginian was about 178 nmi north of her, steaming in the opposite direction.
 At 2310 hrs (0040 hrs ship's time) the Marconi Company radio station at Cape Race relayed Titanics distress messages to Virginian, whose Master, Captain Gambell changed course to try to reach Titanic.
 Virginian also received Titanics distress signals.
-The last signal Virginian received from Titanic was at 0027 hrs (0157 hrs by ship's time), and "these signals were blurred and ended abruptly".
+The last signal Virginian received from Titanic was at 0027 hrs (0157 hrs by ship's time) at 2:17 AM. these signals were blurred and ended abruptly.

-reached the position of the sinking and rescued 705 survivors.
+reached the position of the sinking and rescued over 700 survivors.
 There was a false report that Virginian rescued some passengers and transferred them to Carpathia.
 In fact Virginian did not arrive in time to assist.